aprilsbloom/Nyx/README.md

 # Nyx

-This is a WIP terminal client for Discord, written in nodejs.
+This is a WIP terminal client for Discord, written in Node.js.

 ## Commands